dustinpfister/blog_posts/_posts/phaser-components-core.md

 ## 3 - Conclusion

 So I did not get to all of the properties and methods that are used in the core component just yet.
 I will need to write some more code examples in order to do this subject justice.
 If you have any questions, or would like for me to give this post another look let me know in the comments.
-Thanks for reading.
+Feedback is a factor I take into concentration when it comes to updating content.
+In any case thanks for reading.